offensive-packaging/documentation/yersinia/index.md

- MOTD: Do you have any Alcatel or Juniper switch?
+ MOTD: Do you have an ISL capable Cisco switch?
 Share it!! ;)
  ```

  - - -